 The proper use of plants and herbs is often successful in the treatment of illness when other, more conventional, synthetic drugs and methods fail.
 Plants and herbs can be used to cleanse the bowels, open congested sinuses, help mend broken bones, stimulate the brain, increase libido, ease pain, aid digestion, and a thousand other purposes.
 Topically, plants and herbs can repair damaged skin, soothe a wound, improve complexion, heal bruises and relieve aching muscles.
 Plants and herbs demonstrate great versatility for the treatment of a broad variety of health needs, including mental disorders and the balancing of energies.

-The earth is also full of plants that contain psychoactive properties that can help us both heal from disease or injury and enhance the release of chemicals in our bodies and ultimately, for a period of time, change the vibration of our body.
-That said, these psychoactive plants, must be used under proper supervision or guidance as they can lead to mental, physical and energy imbalances.
+The earth is also full of plants that contain healing properties that can help us both heal from disease or injury and enhance the release of chemicals in our bodies and ultimately, for a period of time, change the vibration of our body.
 Many native plants, such as the cacao tree (think chocolate bar or hot cocoa), contain both nutrients and psychoactive substances.
 And some plants are multipurpose.
 Hemp, for example, is nutritional, medicinal and can be used to make industrial items such as cloth and rope.

-Early humans also learned, in a process sometimes leading to injury or death, that many plants, used in specific ways and in certain amounts, could help them reach altered states of consciousness or explore the spirit world.
-Many of these psychoactive plants were woven into early healing practices, cultural and religious rituals, and daily routines to bring temporary but necessary bursts of peace or joy as the plant would change a person’s vibration.
+Many of these plants were woven into early healing practices, cultural and religious rituals, and daily routines to bring temporary but necessary bursts of peace or joy as the plant would change a person’s vibration.

 One of the first know plants in the case of MesoAmerica in particular Mexico, was Cacao seeds (often called “beans”) that were eaten or ground into a powder and mixed with water and other plant materials for various health and healing purposes.
 Cacao was used to reduce fevers, relieve coughs, and promote weight gain, among many other uses.
 Without surprise, chocolate was among the key trade items at the main Aztec market.